Dialysis and Fistula/Graft Declotting and Interventions

 - Heavy bleeding from the catheter insertion site may require special medication or a blood transfusion.

 - A relatively rare complication associated with balloon angioplasty is abrupt vessel closure, or occlusion.
 This blockage in the area treated by the balloon angioplasty typically occurs within 24 hours of the procedure.
-If it happens, treatment with medication into the artery to dissolve clots followed by angioplasty or stenting may be appropriate.
+If it happens, treatment with medication into the vessel to dissolve clots followed by angioplasty or stenting may be appropriate.
 In some cases, emergency bypass surgery may be needed.

 - Other rare complications include heart attack and sudden cardiac death.

 - Contrast material used during these procedures may cause renal failure, a decrease in kidney function, particularly if there is already some degree of decreased kidney function.
-Your physician generally checks your renal function before this procedure in order to lower this risk.

 - There is a risk of damage to the fistula or graft.
 If the fistula or graft stops working, placement of a new access may be necessary, including placement of a dialysis catheter.